 Given the dearth of broad-spectrum demographic data on the PSA we hope that the open-ended and "please specify" questions will provide us the qualitative guidance we need to design future surveys that track demographic trends relevant to our goals and programs.
 This will be an ongoing process: as PSA's makeup changes, so must our survey tools.

 Are these kinds of demographic question going to be asked from now on?

 All demographic methods should be treated as iterative.
 As we learn from your responses to open-ended questions, as the demography of the PSA changes, and as our programming requirements evolve we will be revising the questions we ask.
 We welcome your advice and input!
-Please contact PSA Associate Director, Sarah Lipman, at email@example.com.
+Please contact the PSA at: firstname.lastname@example.org.

 Increasingly, members of academic disciplines including philosophy are using Twitter, Facebook, and other social media platforms to broadcast information from professional conferences to a wider audience.
 However, norms around the use of social media tools at professional conferences have not yet solidified, and some conference participants may feel uneasy at the potential for social media coverage to misrepresent their claims or to broaden their audience in an unwelcome way.